How to Enable Contrib and Non-Free on Debian

 • Active internet connection for downloading repository metadata and packages

-• User account with sudo privileges to modify system repository configuration
+• User account with sudo privileges (see Add a user to sudoers on Debian) to modify system repository configuration

 • Terminal access (consult your desktop environment’s documentation to open a terminal)